codewithkyle/notifyjs/README.md

 ### Custom Event Callbacks

 As of version 5 all callback interfaces support  `event` and `eventData` properties.
-When the user interacts with but button a custom event will be fired on the `window`.
+When the user interacts with a button a custom event will be fired on the `window`.

 ```typescript
 import sonner from "@codewithkyle/notifyjs/sonner";